SchlossLab/intro-testing-r/README.md

 GitHub will email you if any of your workflows fail, so you'll know if you accidentally break your code.
 Alternatively, you can turn those notifications off if ignorance is bliss.
-You can **copy this workflow to your own repo** if you'd like to use it.
+You can **copy the workflow file to your own repo** if you'd like to use it.
-If your code is not in `code/`, you'll need to modify that path in the yaml file.
+If your code is in some other directory than `code/` (e.g. `R/` and `src/` are other common names), you'll need to modify that path in the yaml file.

 If you're developing an R package, you might like to use the `covr` package to report code coverage and `devtools` to check other aspects of your package.